 Long Island is one of the most noteworthy parts of New York state.
 It’s a quick drive straight to Brooklyn, has fantastic beaches, and also manages to give residents that perfect balance between urban and suburban.
 It’s commuter-friendly and also has some of the best healthcare in the state.

 Of course, Long Island isn’t just one big neighborhood.
 This region of New York has a nice array of different suburbs, each with its own splendid charm.
 Finding the right place to live here can be hard to do, especially if you don’t know the area too well.
 That’s why we decided to create a list of the best neighborhoods in Long Island.
+To learn more about the best places to live in Long Island, keep reading below.

 If you’re the head of a young family that wants to grow, check out Massapequa.
 This famous suburb is known for having six different elementary schools, a wealth of high-ranking high schools, as well as excellent educational programs for students who want to excel in their careers.